CryptoExperts/IronMask/Readme.md

   ironmask gadget.sage RPC -c 5 -t 2 -v 2
   ```

+* For CRP and CRPC properties, the verification must be run as follows:

+1. Run the command
+    ```
+    sage src/test_correction.py -p 'CRP/CRPC' -f gadget.sage -s 'fault_type (1 set, 0 reset)' -k 'nb_faults'
+    ```
+This command produces the faulty scenarios which cannot be corrected, necessary to compute the value of mu.

+2. Run IronMask with the appropriate values for t, k, s and c.
+The values for k and s must be the same chosen for the first command, for instance
+    ```
+    ./ironmask gadget.sage -k 'nb_faults' -s 'fault_type' -c 'nb_coeffs' -t 1
+    ```

+3. Run again IronMask with the same arguments as Step 2, with additional arguments:
+    - -l to specify the desired leakage probability
+    - -f to specify the desired fault probability
+    For instance,
+    ```
+    ./ironmask gadget.sage -k 'nb_faults' -s 'fault_type' -c 'nb_coeffs' -t 1 -l 0,001 -f 0,001
+    ```

+    This will output the final values for \mu and \epsilon

 ## Input Format

 Input gadget file have to be sage files in the following format :